bright/new-www/content/blog/revolutionizing-pain-relief-with-ai-an-interview-with-guy-siman-of-sensars.md

 ## Do you have a favorite podcast or news site you regularly follow?

-Yes, I regularly follow a podcast led by Dr. Andrew Huberman as well as MedTech Talks & Device Talks, both centered around medical devices.
+Yes, I regularly follow a podcast led by [Dr. Andrew Huberman](https://www.hubermanlab.com/) as well as [MedTech Talks & Device Talks](https://medtechmvp.com/media/medtech-talk-podcast),  centered around medical devices.

 ## What do you do in your free time?